naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician become a comedian?
-He wanted to debug people's laughter!
+Why did the IT technician bring a plant to work?
+He heard it needed more root access!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)